Michael Parsons (figure skater): 2025–26 season: Four Continents silver and Grand Prix medal

 The following month, they competed at the 2025 Cup of China, but were forced to withdraw before the free dance segment due to Parsons sustaining a pelvic injury during their rhythm dance.
-“We were giving it our best shot at the practice this morning, giving it a best shot at the warm-up, but at the end of the day, I didn’t feel stable or strong enough to do this program safely with my partner,” said Parsons.
-“It’s really disappointing.
+"We were giving it our best shot at the practice this morning, giving it a best shot at the warm-up, but at the end of the day, I didn’t feel stable or strong enough to do this program safely with my partner," said Parsons.
+"It’s really disappointing.
 I think we both really wanted to get there and show our program to the crowd and everybody watching on TV.
 But today was not the day to do it, so we’ll say it was time to rest, to recover.
-We work with the medical team here and look forward to NHK.”
+We work with the medical team here and look forward to NHK."

 In November, the team won the bronze at 2025 NHK Trophy.
 “I think it’s safe to say that Michael and I have learned a lot in these past three weeks that we’ve been away here in Asia,” said Green.
 “To go from one of the most difficult experiences of our careers, having to withdraw from the free dance in China, to having the skates that we did here at NHK, has just been really rewarding."
+They followed this up by winning bronze at the 2025 CS Warsaw Cup.

+Two months later, Green/Parsons finished fourth at the 2026 U.S. Championships.
+They were subsequently named as the first alternates for the 2026 Winter Olympic team and to the 2026 Four Continents team.

+Less than two weeks later, Green and Parsons took the silver medal at the 2026 Four Continents Figure Skating Championships.
+“Every year, every season that we have is different in many ways, and we’ve had some ups and downs since the last Olympic Games,” Parsons summed up.
+“To be in a very similar position where we’re alternates with the Games and successful at Four Continents, is bittersweet."

+Following the withdrawal of Madison Chock and Evan Bates from the 2026 World Championships, Green and Parsons were called up to compete.